 Rounding of Repayment Schedules

-Depending on the number of installments, some loan amounts end up with a small difference when divided by the installments.
+Depending on the number of instalments, some loan amounts end up with a small difference when divided by the instalments.
 There are 2 different options for dealing with those cases:

 - No Rounding